Open Society Initiative For Europe

 Many of Europe’s leading human rights groups are among our grantees, and we are committed to supporting their efforts to protect civil liberties and challenge government repression.
 We also collaborate with reformers within politics, public administration, and law enforcement to defend people’s basic rights.

-We operate from Barcelona, Budapest, London, and New York.
+We operate from Barcelona, Berlin, London, and New York.

 For Grant SeekersOrganizational